gem-pasteur/PanACoTA/README.md

 ## Upgrade to new version

-If you want to install a new version of `genomeAPCAT`:
+If you want to install a new version of `genomeAPCAT` (and you downloaded it by cloning the gitlab repository):
 - update source code to the new version (`git pull`)
 - upgrade installation to the new version (`./make upgrade`)

+If you installed it by downloading a zip file, [Uninstall it](#uninstall), and [install](#install) the new version (by cloning gitlab repository, or downloading the new zip file)

 ## Cleaning dependencies